qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - How do I draft and send a new email?
 - Hello, How do I draft and send a new email?
 - I want to draft and send a new email
+- How to draft an email and send it out
+- How to draft and send out a message

 ## intent:email_missed_by_assistant_add
 - An email was missed by the Assistant.
 How can I add it?
 - Hello, An email was missed by the Assistant.
 How can I add it?
+- The assistant missed an email.
+How to add?
+- Assistant miss an e-mail.
+How to add?
+- Assistant miss an e-mail.
+How do I add?
+- The assistant missed an email.
+How do I add?
+- How to add emails missed by the assistant？
+- How to add missed assistant e-mail?

 ## intent:enable_imessage_app
 - how to link imessage app for email?